phil10xs/phil10xs/README.md

 ## 💡 Open source libraries
 - ♒️♒️ <a href="https://pub.dev/packages/flutternativedata">Flutternativedata - A new Flutter plugin project that allows you to get all native data in one place. </a>
-- 📶📶 <a href="https://pub.dev/packages/flutternativedata">Flutternativedata - Liveness detection for face recognition in biometrics is a technique where an algorithm detects if the person in front of the camera is alive and real. </a>
+- 📶📶 <a href="https://pub.dev/packages/livelyness_detection">Livelyness_detetcion - Liveness detection for face recognition in biometrics is a technique where an algorithm detects if the person in front of the camera is alive and real </a>

 ---